mighdoll/wgsl-linker/packages/mini-parse/Parsing-README.md

 Left recursive rules are traditionally disallowed in top down parsers, including MiniParse.
 In the parser combinator setting, it's obvious why - a function calling itself in its first statement is going to recurse forever.
-Best to write the grammar differently and put the recursion in the middle or at the end, as you would with functions.
+Best to write the grammar differently and put the recursion in the middle or at the end.

 ## Future Work
 PEG parsers like MiniParse can be sped up using a memoization algorithm called packrat parsing.

 [Tratt](https://tratt.net/laurie/research/pubs/html/tratt__direct_left_recursive_parsing_expression_grammars/)